Ranks in Gerakan Pramuka Indonesia: Calon Bantara

 Calon Bantara is a transition level between Boy Scout/Girl Scout and Rover Scout.
 In this level, a member learns the basics of Penegak level, also called Troop guest.
 This rank is bestowed to newly advanced Scouts who have entered the Rover program.

 Penegak Bantara

 Penegak Bantara is the first official level after a member obtains their orientation and transition from the Boy Scout/Girl Scout level towards Rover status.
 Bantara level can be obtained after completing the general basic skills for Penegak or Rover level in SKU (general requirement).
 The shoulder board for Bantara is almost the same as the Penegak Laksana.
 The difference is the word BANTARA written on it.
 The official welcome ceremony for a new Bantara, often called Upacara Adat Ambalan (customary law ceremony) involves a senior and instructor holding a campout for two nights.
-During this campout the cadet will be inducted as a Bantara.
+During this campout the individual cadet will be inducted as a Bantara and welcomed to the Rover level.